 What can you expect to earn?

-There isn’t a set ballpark for PR as the range of positions within that job title can go from very junior right up to C-Suite level.
+There isn’t a set ballpark for PR as the range of positions varies from junior right up to the top management level.

 What are the hours like?